fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 #### Estimated cost

 - *There's an annual fee to register a domain, ranging from $9 to several hundred dollars, depending on the top-level domain, such as .com.
 For more information, see [Route 53 Pricing](https://d32ze2gidvkk54.cloudfront.net/Amazon_Route_53_Domain_Registration_Pricing_20140731.pdf) for Domain Registration.
-This fee is not refundable.* (I recommend domain names ending in .net, they only cost $11 for the first year, are generally recognizable, and register quickly. .be names are cheaper, but can take much longer to process.)
+This fee is not refundable.* (I recommend domain names ending in .net, they only cost $11 for the first year, are generally recognizable, and register quickly.
+Donaim names ending in unusual prefixes, _e.g._  ".be" names are sometimes cheaper, but can take much longer to process.)

-- *When you register a domain, we automatically create a hosted zone that has the same name as the domain.
-You use the hosted zone to specify where you want Route 53 to route traffic for your domain.
+- *When you register a domain, AWS automatically creates a hosted zone that has the same name as the domain.
+You use the hosted zone to specify where you want Route 53 to route traffic for your domain using an IP address (which you will get later).
 The fee for a hosted zone is $0.50 per month.*"

 #### Steps
 Go to [https://console.aws.amazon.com/route53/home](https://console.aws.amazon.com/route53/home) and follow the steps below: